-Our friends around the world put huge amounts of effort and creativity into finding ways to raise money and encourage support for Aishworya.
-This is where we share our fundraisers’ stories and provide great ideas to future fundraisers.
+Our friends around the world put huge amounts of effort and creativity into fundraising for Aishworya.
+Here are some of their stories.

-Thanks to American volunteers Capucine and Iris, Stanford University’s Professor Kim and his assistant Wilson, our children are enhancing their education with the use of smart devices and Stanford University’s SMILE app.
+Thanks to American volunteers Capucine, Iris, Stanford University’s Professor Kim and his assistant Wilson, our children are enhancing their education with the use of smart devices and Stanford University’s SMILE app.

-Capucine has also set up a sponsorship programme where supporters can sponsor a child by covering the annual cost to provide their care and schooling.
+Capucine has also set up a sponsorship programme.
+Supporters can sponsor a child by covering the annual cost of care and schooling.

-Natalie runs social media campaigns to raise money for the sick children, and gets her friends and family involved with Aishworya.
+Natalie runs social media campaigns to raise money for healthcare, and gets her friends and family involved with Aishworya.

-Steph organised a fundraising evening of music and dance in a cafe in Kathmandu while she was volunteering with Aishworya.
+While volunteering with us, Steph organised a fundraising evening of music and dance in a Kathmandu cafe.

-Iris and her friends have run a series of fundraising events including selling home-baked cookies and running themed parties for local children!
+Iris and her friends ran a series of fundraising events in their hometown, including selling home-baked cookies and running themed children’s parties.

 Pete used social media to raise money before he came to visit.
-With support from his friends and colleagues, he was able to buy Aishworya a juicer – along with a year’s worth of fruit and veg for the children.
+With support from friends and colleagues, he was able to buy us a juicer and a year’s worth of fruit and vegetables.

 Helen has known us for a long time.
-She comes back to see us every year and brings groups of trekkers to visit Aishworya Children’s Home for themselves.
+She comes back to see us every year and brings groups of trekkers to visit Aishworya for themselves.

 As well as donating, Mark displays Aishworya on his online fundraising platform – encouraging others to learn about us and donate.

-Danielle’s non-profit organisation supports Aishworya in paying school fees and buying shoes, socks, and rice.
+Danielle’s non-profit organisation supports Aishworya by paying for school fees, shoes, socks, and rice.